Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/a11y-101-type-of-users-and-how-they-interact.md

 And so on.

+Within these temporary disabilities, we also see groups of people with situational disabilities.
+These include users affected by their situations, like someone with a heavy accent or a new parent who has a baby in one hand.
+Or someone who has a lot of stress at work and gets easily annoyed by things.

 You'll open yourself to how big the world of being accessible actually is by realizing this!

 Now let's take a look at what can be permanent disabilities that users might have browsing our websites.